rlhatcher/ronald-hatcher-dot-com/content/docs/builds/black-brant-ii/index.md

 ### Bolt it together

-The first step is to shorten the connector nuts to cater for the distance between the centring ring and thrust plate.
+The first step is to shorten the connector nuts to cater for the distance between the centering ring and thrust plate.
 Then use some M6 bolts through the ring and into the connector nuts.
 You can see from the images here that this allows for removal of the thrust plate once the ring is bonded to the tailcone.

 {{< gallery album="bb2-tail" >}}